Tamothy/q-a-message-board/README.md

 ## Description

 This project contains a form where users can ask questions and post answers.
-This utilizes Ember framework, incorporating dynamic routing, one-to-many relationships, and Ember Data concepts.
+This utilizes Ember framework, incorporating dynamic routing, one-to-many relationships, Ember Data, helpers, computed properties, and Ember services concepts.

 ## Prerequisites